Tips for Finding Lost Indoor-Only Cats

 You may be able to borrow a trap from a shelter or rescue organization or neighbor, or purchase one from a pet store.

-If a considerable period of time has passed, such as a week or longer, and there are no sightings of your cat, email local animal rescue organizations with information about your cat – description and photo, when and where lost etc – to see if they may have taken your cat into their care.
+If a few days have passed, and there are no sightings of your cat, email local animal rescue organizations with information about your cat – description and photo, when and where lost etc – to see if they may have taken your cat into their care.
 And check postings of cats on their websites.
 Note that some rescue organizations don’t take in stray cats.

-In addition to SPCA NOVA, here are a few local animal rescue organizations you may wish to contact:
+Other than SPCA NOVA, here are a few local animal rescue organizations you may wish to contact.

 DON’T STOP TOO SOON!
 It could take days, weeks, or longer to find your cat and get your cat back inside.
 Don’t give up if your cat fails to show up after a day or so.
 And, don’t just wait for your cat to come back.
 You need to actively search for and lure your cat back home.